-As at 31 December 2019, the Group had financial assets at fair value through other comprehensive income amounting to KD 19,941,641.
+As at 31 December 2020, the Group had financial assets at fair value through other comprehensive income amounting to KD 21,797,691.
 These financial assets are measured at fair value with the corresponding fair value change recognized in other comprehensive income.
-The valuation of the financial assets at fair value through other comprehensive income is inherently subjective - most predominantly for the level 3, since these are valued using inputs other than quoted prices in an active market.
+The valuation of the financial assets at fair value through other comprehensive income is inherently subjective - most predominantly for the level 3 of fair value hierarchy, since these are valued using inputs other than quoted prices in an active market.
 Fair value can be subjective in nature and involve various assumptions regarding pricing factors.